comradequinn/gen/README.md

 # >> This command will display all files, including hidden files (files starting with a dot).
 ```

 To ask a follow up question, run `gen` again with the required prompt but without specifying `-n` or `--new`.
-The conversation context from the previouos prompt will then be maintained.
+The conversation context from the previous prompt will then be maintained.

 ```bash
 gen "I need timestamps in the output"